-- If the two charges come from the same incident, you can be convicted twice but only face one sentence
+- If the two charges come from the same incident, you can be convicted twice but only face one sentence.

-- If the charges are from two separate instances, you can face a sentence for each one
+- If the charges are from two separate instances, you can face a sentence for each one.

-So, even if you were convicted in a state that doesn’t require registration, you must register as soon as you move here.
+So, even if you did get convicted in another state that doesn’t require registration, you must register as soon as you move here.
 This applies to any conviction that has a California equivalent that requires registering.

 There are arguments you can make against this, however:

-What are the penalties if I fail to register as a sex offender?
+What Are the Penalties if I Fail to Register as a Sex Offender?

-- Misdemeanor: Up to 12 months in jail and/or a fine of up to $1,000
+- For misdemeanor charges, you face up to 12 months in jail and a fine of up to $1,000.

-- Felony: 16 months, 2 years or 3 years in prison and a fine of up to $10,000
+- For felony charges, you face up to 16 months, two years, or three years in prison and a fine of up to $10,000.

 - You were never informed of your requirement to register